View all monuments in NYC Parks, as well as temporary public art installations on our NYC Public Art Map and Guide.

 In 1997, the sculpture bust was conserved by the City Parks Foundation Monuments Conservation program, with funding from the Florence Gould Foundation.
 Further funds are sought to recreate the decorative bronze wreath and lyre that once adorned the front of the pedestal.

-Beethoven Memorial Details
+Ludwig Van Beethoven Details

 - Sculptor: Henry Baerer